spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization-headless.md

 * iOS https://www.algolia.com/doc/guides/building-search-ui/getting-started/ios/

-For additional "conversion" events such as "Add to Cart", "Add to Shopping List", or "Add to Wishlist" use Insights API client for your framework/platform and the methods from this page https://www.algolia.com/doc/api-client/methods/insights/.
+For additional "conversion" events such as "Add to Cart", "Add to Shopping List", or "Add to Wishlist" use the Insights API client for your framework/platform and the methods from this page https://www.algolia.com/doc/api-client/methods/insights/.